 There are two types of contributions to an HSA: regular contributions and catch-up contributions.

 - Regular Contribution Limits – The “maximum contribution” is the amount the IRS allows HSA plan holders to deposit into their accounts each year.
 In 2019 the annual contribution limit for self-only coverage is $3,500 and $3,550 for 2020.
-For family coverage (two or more people) the 2016 annual HSA limit is $7,000 and $7,100 in 2020.
-The maximum the IRS allows one to deposit into an HSA account each year is not related to the calendar year health plan deductible.
-As an example, for self-coverage if your qualified health insurance plan had a $2,000 deductible, then the regular annual contribution limit would be $3,350 in 2016.
-In another example, if your family qualified health insurance plan deductible were $10,000, the maximum annual contribution limit to the HSA would be $6,750 in 2016.
-In this latter example, you would still have to pay $10,000 before the insurance company paid any money towards medical claims, yet you could only fund $6,750 into your HSA.
-In future years the IRS will adjust the contribution limits annually for inflation and round to the nearest $50.
+For family coverage (two or more people) the 2019 annual HSA limit is $7,000 and $7,100 in 2020.
+The maximum the IRS allows one to deposit into an HSA account each year is not related to the calendar year HSA-compatible health plan deductible.
+As an example, for self-coverage, if your qualified health insurance plan had a $2,000 deductible, then the regular annual contribution limit would be $3,550 in 2020.
+In another example, if your family qualified health insurance plan deductible were $10,000, the maximum annual contribution limit to the HSA would be $7,100 in 2020.
+In this latter example, you must still pay $10,000 before the insurance company paid any money towards your medical claims, yet you could only deposit $7,100 into your HSA.
+Each year the IRS adjusts the contribution limits for inflation and they round to the nearest $50.

 Employer Contributions to Employee HSAs